Filtering in Engee

 plot(freq(y_p)[1:20], power(y_p)[1:20], xlabel="частота, Гц", ylabel="спектральная плотность мощности", legend=false)

-The next action we will perform on the original sine wave is data thinning.
+The next step that we will perform with the original sinusoid is data thinning.
 We will take every second sample from the original signal.

 y_d = y_quant[1:2:end]